-San Francisco-Oakland Bay Bridge (SFOBB) East Span Seismic Replacement Project Self-Anchored Suspension (SAS) Bridge Superstructures Contract
+San Francisco-Oakland Bay Bridge (SFOBB) East Span Seismic

+Replacement Project Self-Anchored Suspension (SAS) Bridge Superstructures Contract

 The seismically safe replacement eastern span of the San Francisco-Oakland Bay Bridge opened to traffic on the morning of September 2, 2013.
 On the Self-Anchored Suspension Span, contract acceptance is pending resolution of three issues.
 First, is the discovery of water and inadequate grouting around anchor rods at the base of the tower.
 Caltrans has determined that the water is either wash or rain water and not water from the bay.
 Caltrans and its contractor are now determining the best means for re-grouting the rods.
-Second, as reported in the press, the maintenance elevator for the suspension tower is not operating reliably.
-The elevator is under warranty and will be repaired as necessary.
+The maintenance elevator is now fully operational.
 Finally, the contractor needs to complete final project fabrication and maintenance reports and documentation.